SomeRandomGuyOnTheInternet/uog-polling-system/AZURE_DEPLOYMENT.md

    - Navigate to your App Service
    - Go to "Log stream" in the left menu

-2. Make sure your web.config file is correctly configured for Node.js applications
+2. For Linux-specific issues:
+   - Check the startup command is correctly set
+   - Verify file permissions (Linux is case-sensitive)
+   - Make sure paths use forward slashes (/)

 3. Verify that all dependencies are correctly listed in your package.json file